Prukutu/AOES-CLIM-Conda-Environment/_episodes/01-manage-conda.md

 ~~~
 {: .language-bash}

-Now let's check if we have an updated version of `xarray`
+Do that, and let's check if we have an updated version of `xarray`
 ~~~
-$ conda list | grep xarray
+$ conda list xarray
 ~~~
 {: .language-bash}

 ~~~
- xarray                    0.16.1                     py_0    conda-forge
+ xarray                    0.18.2                     pyhd8ed1ab_0    conda-forge
 ~~~
 {: .output}

+Note we do not necessarily receive the very latest version.
+One of the features of `conda` is that it checks for compatabilities among all installed software packages and tries to ensure that every version of each
+will work correctly with all the other packages.
+When you install a new Python package, `conda` may also download _dependencies_ - other packages that are required to run your new package.
+Also, sometimes `conda` will _downgrade_ the versions of packages already installed to maximize compatability.

 There is one more command we need to run in order to tell Jupyter about our new environment: